esxr/the-software-process/Paper.md

 ### 3(d)
 - The intent of the idea is clear
 	- The idea **isn't too exploratory**.
 The only changes will be done in the techniques used to implement the idea.
-		- for e.g. The challenge is not to decide **WHAT** the solution is going to be.
+		- e.g. The challenge is not to decide **WHAT** the solution is going to be.
 It is to decide **HOW** to implement that solution in the best possible manner.
 	- We need broad data for finding out the best techniques and improving the technology
 		- Lots of user feedback is needed
 		- We need to find out things which the user **can't always describe**